ACTIVITIES ON THE AUSTIN EVENTS WALL CALENDAR

-The Austin Astronomical Society hosts these star-viewing events at Canyon of the Eagles, held when weather permits.
+The Austin Astronomical Society hosts these star-viewing events at Wild Basin Wilderness Preserve, held when weather permits.
 See website for schedule.

 Stubb's Gospel Brunch

-Live gospel music, a buffet., and a "make your own" Bloody Mary bar.
+Every Sunday, enjoy live gospel music, a buffet, and a ìmake your ownî Bloody Mary bar.
 Reservations recommended.

 Texas Music Museum

 This museum contains a unique collection that tells the story of the musicians who made Austin the Live Music Capital of the World.